JoeKnittel/HTML-CSS-LaTeX/README.md

 ### Contained in this repository:
 - sample collection of notes (exam stam)
-  - .rmd files used to generate the html
+  - .rmd files used to generate the stylized notes
   - .html output files